 Flammable liquid and vapour.
 Toxic if swallowed.
-Toxic in contact with skin.
 Toxic if inhaled.
+Fatal in contact with skin.
+Causes serious eye irritation.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Keep container tightly closed.
 Keep cool.
 Ground/bond container and receiving equipment.
 Use explosion-proof electrical/ventilating/lighting/ equipment.
 Use only non-sparking tools.
 Take precautionary measures against static discharge.
-Avoid breathing dust/fume/gas/mist/vapours/spray.
+Do not get in eyes, on skin, or on clothing.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Wear protective gloves/protective clothing/eye protection/face protection.
 IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
+Continue rinsing.
 Call a POISON CENTER or doctor/physician.
-Call a POISON CENTER or doctor/physician if you feel unwell.
 Rinse mouth.
 Wash contaminated clothing before reuse.
 In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant